debezium/debezium-examples/saga/README.md

 Observe how the saga's state again is `ABORTED`, with the step states set accordingly.

 Now stop the payment service and place a valid order again.
-Observe how the saga remains in state `STARTED`, with the `credit-approval` step `SUCCEEDED` and the `payment` step `STARTED`.
+Observe how the saga remains in state `STARTED`, with the `credit-approval` step in state `SUCCEEDED` and the `payment` step in state `STARTED`.
 Start the payment service again and observe how the saga completes.

 ## Running Locally